Middle East Aircraft MRO Market Size and Share

 Recent Industry Developments

 • February 2025: Tawazun Council and Mubadala Investment Company established an aircraft engine MRO facility in Al Ain.
-This collaboration aligns with the UAE's objectives to strengthen its aerospace capabilities and enhance its economic diversification efforts.
+This collaboration aligns with the UAE's objectives to strengthen its aerospace capabilities and enhance its efforts at economic diversification.

 • December 2024: Saudia, the country's national flag carrier, signed a Memorandum of Understanding (MoU) with Air France-KLM to expand and localize its MRO operations.
 The agreement includes provisions for Saudi Arabia to conduct module assembly and disassembly of GE90 engines, which power the B777 aircraft.